Chennai Central–Hazrat Nizamuddin Garib Rath Express

 The 12611 / 12612 MGR Chennai Central-Hazrat Nizamuddin Garib Rath Express is a Superfast Express train of the Garib Rath category belonging to Indian Railways - Southern Railway zone that runs between Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station and Hazrat Nizamuddin (New Delhi) in India.

 It operates as train number 12611 from Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station to Hazrat Nizamuddin and as train number 12612 in the reverse direction serving the seven states of Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Uttar Pradesh & Delhi.
 It shares the record of being the fastest train between Hazrat Nizamuddin and Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station along with the Chennai Rajdhani Express covering the 2176 km journey in 28 hours and 20 minutes.

 Coaches

-The 12611 / 12612 MGR Chennai Central-Hazrat Nizamuddin Garib Rath Express has an LHB rake consisting of 14 AC 3-tier economy and 2 End-on Generator coaches.
+The 12611 / 12612 MGR Chennai Central-Hazrat Nizamuddin Garib Rath Express has an LHB rake earlier was ICF rakes since ICF Garib Rath rakes cancelled in 2024 now LHB rakes consisting of 14 AC 3-tier economy and 2 End-on Generator coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways, depending on demand.